 Drain the wings in a colander, and put them on a wire rack to dry.
 After they’ve cooled a bit, dry them thoroughly with paper towels or a clean kitchen towel.
 Place the wings on a baking sheet that has been lined with foil and sprayed with cooking spray.
 Make sure there is air space between them, so they can brown evenly.
 Sprinkle with your favorite seasoned salt.

 Bake the wings at 450 degrees for 25 minutes, then flip them over with a rubber spatula and bake another 5-10 minutes until browned and crispy.
 These wing segments are pretty big, so if you have smaller wing segments you might want to bake them a few minutes less.
-I got all the ingredients for this recipe from my neighborhood Smith’s store, where I shop at least once a week.

 Make the blue cheese dip by stirring together mayonnaise, sour cream, blue cheese crumbles, lemon juice, salt and pepper.
 That’s all there is to it!